Gabetronic/gabrielle-jones.github.io/README.md

 11) Choose project to install

-How to Push Work to Github:
+# How to Push Work to Github:
 1) In terminal, type => git add -A
 2) type => git commit -m "project description in quotes"
 3) type => git push

-How to Use opspark tool to Test Projects:
+# How to Use opspark tool to Test Projects:
 1) In terminal, type => os test
 2) Select proper BC session & project

-How to Use opspark tool to Submit Projects:
+# How to Use opspark tool to Submit Projects:
 1) In terminal, type => os submit
 2) Select proper BC session & project

-How to Access Directories:
+# How to Access Directories:
-1) type cd <name of directory>
+1) type cd <name of directory> OR cd ..